-My paintings and ceramics, it is said, possess a dreamlike quality born of naivety.
-The term naivety used to describe her stylistic sense in not to demean, but rather to stress a form that shuns the intellectual.
-I like to celebrate a childlike freedom of form which casts off the yoke of our adult material existence.
-It allows the human form to bend impossibly like the stem of a flower, suggesting deep rooted tangles of emotion.
+Lydia Corbett’s paintings and ceramics, it is said, possess a dreamlike quality born of naivety.
+The term ‘naivety’ is used here, not to demean, but rather to stress a form that shuns the intellectual.
+She celebrates a childlike freedom of form, which casts off the yoke of our adult material existence.
+It allows the human form to bend impossibly like the stem of a flower, suggesting deep-rooted tangles of emotion.

-I like to celebrate a childlike freedom of form which casts off the yoke of our adult material existence…
+“Lydia Corbett likes to celebrate a childlike freedom of form which casts off the yoke of our adult material existence…”